AguaClara/Fluoride_Gravity-DEPRECATED/Spring 2019/Spring 2019 Report.md

 The T-junction was fabricated by using a three inch segment of a clear PVC pipe.
 Caps were fitted on both ends to allow connections to ¼ inch tubes.
 A fitting allowing for connection to a ¼ inch tube was drilled into the top of the PVC pipe, forming a T.  The drip system used previously was reconnected to the top of the fabricated T-junction.

-The tube connecting the fluoride constant head tank and the t-junction was lengthened in order to prevent backflow, as backflow seemed to be an issue with the previous system.
+The tube connecting the fluoride constant head tank and the T-junction was lengthened in order to prevent backflow, as backflow seemed to be an issue with the previous system.
 However, it is inconclusive whether this change was effective.
 A valve was also added between the fluoride constant head tank and the T-junction to allow for ease of maintenance in the case that the T-junction needed to be cleaned (Figure 13).

 <img src="Schematic Clear T-Junction.png">

 **Figure 13:** A diagram of the fabricated T-junction and the new additions to the system, including the lengthened tube to prevent backflow and an added valve for ease of maintenance.

 ### Clear T-Junction Observations

-ADD THIS PART
+The system was tested with the new clear T-junction at different effluent flow rates to see if the PACl and red dye were mixing together effectively at the intersection.
+The clear T-junction made it possible to see that there was a clear layer of PACl settling on the bottom and not binding with the red dye (Figure 14).

 <img src = "Clear T-Junction Nonhomogeneous.jpg"  height = "300" width = "350">

-**Figure 14:**
+**Figure 14:** The introduction of PACl at the T-junction was seen to form a nonhomogeneous solution and the red dye and PACl were seen to not effectively bind together.

+At the effluent rate of 0.69 mL/s, the PACl was seen to effectively bind with red dye as the formation of flocs were seen in the clear T-junction, but there were some flocs moving the opposite way of the fluid flow as seen in Figure 15, which may contribute a smaller flow rate of flocs entering the flocculator.

 <img src = "Clear T-Junction 20 cm.gif"  height = "350" width = "200" >

-**Figure 15:**
+**Figure 15:** At the system effluent rate of 0.69 mL/s, the red dye and PACl were seen to bind together and form flocs, but some of the flocs were seen to resist against the fluid flow in the clear T-junction.

+These observations of testing the clear T-junction demonstrated that the red dye and PACl solutions were not effectively binding together at the site where the solutions meet.
+As a result, introducing PACl into the system in this manner was an ineffective way and should be revised.